mklilley/mklilley.github.io/content/posts/lets-make-rainbows/index.md

 ### Libraries

 As ever though, I learnt a TONNE!
 In particular, my knowledge of the canvas drawing library [p5.js](https://p5js.org/) has gone 🚀.
-One of the biggest learnings was in understanding colour blending.
+One of the biggest learnings was around colour blending.
 To give you a flavour:

 - In the real world, all colours of light mix together to make white light
 - In the real world, two overlapping beams of the same colour light just make a brighter version of that colour, e.g. two faint orange beams of light overlap to make brighter orange